StevenAWhite/Mohses_Refactor/README.md

 ### Thirdparty Libraries

-Mohses depends on several opensouce libraries which act as thirdparty dependencies.
+MoHSES depends on several opensouce libraries which act as thirdparty dependencies.
 Our build system includes a method for pulling and downloading these libraries if you must build them from source, but often installing them through yoru systems package system will be preferred.

 |  Library | Version | Source | System Preferred | Note    |
 |----------|---------|--------|---------------|---------|